 Batteries & Build

-The ThunderPower 1200 is a lengthy 18’’ long, with an average-sized bell with a 12’’ diameter.
-When you’re not using the car charger cord, you’ll be operating with eight c-cell alkaline batteries.
-Depending on the brand of the batteries you use, those eight batteries end up being slightly over one pound of extra weight to a device that’s already about 8 pounds.
-In other words, for walking around, you’ll need the included strap that can help you hang it over your shoulder while you speak.
+The ThunderPower 250 is a lengthy 15″ long, with an average-sized bell with a 10″ diameter.
+When you’re not using the car charger cord, you’ll be operating with six c-cell alkaline batteries.
+Depending on the brand of the batteries you use, those six batteries end up being slightly over one pound of extra weight to a device that’s already about 3.8 pounds.

 For minor nitpicking, you may want to notice the siren button is very close to the carrying handle, making it far-too-easy to accidentally activate the siren when you’re handling it.
 And the batteries will drain while inside the device, so you’ll want to take them out between uses.
 Tested and certified within America, ThunderPower has backed their product with a 1-year warranty.
 It’s built like tank because it’s built to shout over tanks.